Ykkösliiga

 Ykkösliiga (English: "League One"; "Ligaettan") is the second highest level of the Finnish football league system (after the Veikkausliiga), managed by the Football Association of Finland.
 The teams in Ykkösliiga also play a pre-season league cup, the Ykkösliigacup.

 The nationwide second-tier league was first established in 1973 as I divisioona.
 It was later renamed Ykkönen, starting in 1994.
-The new and current Ykkösliiga will start running in 2024, and the former second-tier Ykkönen continues as the new third-tier level.
+The new and current Ykkösliiga started running in 2024, and the former second-tier Ykkönen continues as the new third-tier level.

 History

 The first league format competition in the second level of Finnish football was called Suomensarja, which was founded in 1936.
 Before the inauguration of the Suomensarja, from 1930 to 1935, there had been special qualification matches for the right to play in the Mestaruussarja.

 In the autumn of 1969, the Finnish football underwent a league system reform, and the Suomensarja was renamed II divisioona, or 2nd Division, with regional sections.

 In 1973, this level of football in Finland became nationwide, and the new name was 1. divisioona (First Division).
 The name Ykkönen was used since 1995.